 The industry we changed with Life Cycles was the “Teambuilding” industry.
 Anyone who was providing anything under this umbrella started to hear about ‘the bike building program’.
 As they heard about the power of this experience from our raving participants, they heard about the most descriptive parts – the building of bicycles and donating them to underprivileged kids.
 Unfortunately, and shame on Odyssey, we didn’t send them off with an easy way to describe the process and context that gave so much life and relevance to the building of bikes and then giving them to children.
 So, the hapless “teambuilding” companies that diluted the power of the ropes course and other experiential mediums, began the easy task of offering their own ‘bike building’ program where you can build a bike for children.

-While we are proud of the bar we have raised in the industry, we are sad to say that some of our colleagues have even tried to claim being the inventors of this program/process.
+While we are proud of the bar we have raised in the industry, we are sad to say that some of our colleagues have even tried to claim being the inventors of this program and process.

 We realized early on that we were going to be copied.
 To heed this off, we looked at copyrighting the program and discussed with attorneys, who suggested wholeheartedly we do this.
 One good attorney and friend said that copyrighting it might not be too hard but the burden and cost of enforcing it is where the real issue was.
 We also realized that it would be out of our character to try to control or prevent companies and people from building bikes for children.
-So, we did the next best thing (in our minds and hearts), we put a note/invitation at the bottom of our website that we would train other teambuilding companies to run Life Cycles.
+So, we did the next best thing (in our minds and hearts), we put an invitation at the bottom of our website that we would train other teambuilding companies to run Life Cycles.
 A few of our closest allies did this, but dozens of other companies never even called.
-They just ran off to Wal-Mart, bought bikes and advertised their build-a-bike program and some made false claims to it’s origin.
+They just ran off to Walmart, bought bikes and advertised their build a bike program and some made false claims to its origin.

 Our fears were confirmed that the powerful process that came from years and years of our own experience, steeped in our bones, was being diluted into just an activity.
 Yes, probably better than any other ‘activity’ they offered or their participants had ever experienced – even without our process – but, really?
 Do the participants have to race the bikes?
 Is there no context or concepts to drive throughout, no debrief or deliberate transference?
 I suppose it was inevitable that Rolex and Odyssey would get knocked off.
 The broken law of morale commerce.
 So that’s my bitterness.